IAN-QHAMAU/gridlock/README.md

 **Tic-Tac-Toe, reinvented.**

-Play the oldest game in the world against an opponent that cannot be beaten — or against a friend anywhere in the world, using a five-letter room code.
+Play the oldest game in the world against an opponent that cannot be beaten or against a friend anywhere in the world,using a five-letter room code.

 [![Python](https://img.shields.io/badge/python-3.10%2B-25f4ee)](https://www.python.org/)
 [![Streamlit](https://img.shields.io/badge/built%20with-streamlit-ff4d94)](https://streamlit.io/)